The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Poor Facility Maintenance and Safety Hazards

 Unsafe living environments contribute significantly to injuries.
-A poorly maintained facility can create dangerous conditions that harm residents.
+A poorly maintained facility can create dangerous conditions that lead to serious harm.
 Common safety hazards include:

 Unfortunately, some injuries result from deliberate abuse by staff or other individuals within the facility.
-This type of harm can be physical, emotional, or sexual.
 Causes of intentional abuse include:

 Nursing home injuries often occur due to management-level failures, including a lack of proper policies, procedures, or oversight.
 Examples of systemic shortcomings include: